makeworld-the-better-one/fmrl/spec.md

 Assuming the image was received and processed correctly, the server MUST return 200, and then MUST set the `original` key of the user JSON so that it points to where this avatar will be served from.
 This processing MAY include verifying that a valid image file was received, or at least a valid encoding.
 The server MAY also derive alternate resolutions of the avatar at this point and set those keys as well.

-Servers SHOULD limit the request body to 4 MiB, rejecting larger images.
+Servers SHOULD limit the request body to 4 MiB, rejecting larger images with code 413.
 Clients SHOULD NOT try to set avatars with images larger than 4 MiB.

 ## Client Status Storage